aroberge/ideas/docs/html/_sources/auto_self.rst.txt

 So, I was wondering if it might be possible to imagine a simpler syntax.
 ``auto_self`` is what I came up with.

-.. note:: The ship has sailed ...
+.. admonition:: The ship has sailed ...

-    I realize that there is zero chance that the following syntax would be adopted, now that the ``dataclasses`` module has been added to the Python standard library.
+    I realize that there is zero chance that the following syntax would be adopted, especially now that the ``dataclasses`` module has been added to the Python standard library.
 Still, you can try it out using ``auto_self`` hook.